 Here are some other tips and tricks that we use to make sure that we get the most of each and every blog we post.

 How to maximize each blog post:

 - Share it on “other” social media.
-There are a ton of outlets and the leaders are already saturated, so why not try out a new one?
-We are currently trying to up our game on LinkedIn, but for you, maybe Reddit is a better fit.
+There are a ton of outlets and the forerunners are already saturated, so why not try out a new one?
+We are currently trying to up our game on Instagram, but for you, maybe Reddit is a better fit.
 This post from Search Engine Journal is old but still relevant.

 - Use the 80/20 rule all the time.
-I’ll refer back to this in a minute, but you should be asking readers to take action on your information only 20% of the time.
-For example, “purchase my course” will only be shared 20 times, while free content and other people’s interesting information will be shared 80% of the time.
+I’ll refer back to this in a minute, but you should only be pushing readers to buy from you 20% of the time, and the other 80% should be spent providing useful information or actually being social.

-- Understand that sharing on social media doesn’t always have to be blog posts.
+- Sharing on social media doesn’t always have to be blog posts.
 In fact, that’s the opposite of “social” media.
 Think of other things to share that might stir your followers to comment: news stories, pages from your website, comments, tips, or tricks from someone you follow, ask questions, share photos of your team or your office… the list is endless.